daryllxd/lifelong-learning/programming/ruby/testing/corey-haines-fast-rails-tests.md

 Take advantage of of duck-typing in Ruby.
 You don't really need AR at this point, just mock it!

-You can also stub out the Service Object in the AR model unit ttest.
+You can also stub out the Service Object in the AR model unit test.

     describe ShoppingCart do
       describe "#total_price" do